athomasq/athomasq.github.io/investing/investor-updates.md

 ----

-*Quandl did not send out regular investor updates until after our Series A.  This is one of my greatest regrets as a founder -- a huge missed opportunity.
-I advise you not to make the same mistake.*
+*Quandl did not send out regular investor updates until after our Series A.  This was a missed opportunity for us; I advise you not to make the same mistake.*

 ----